rngtng/lustauffotos.com/_posts/2007-07-13-i-made-it-10k-palatinate-cross-country-running.md

   - Nonsense
 ---
 I Made It!
 Yesterday was sport day at uni.
 So I attended cross country running!
 For the first time I took on the 10km route which I finished in 56:22 min.
 Yeah!
-I&#8217;m still alive and had lots of fun!
+I'm still alive and had lots of fun!